DiwashRai/digital-garden/content/Sources/Effective C++.md

 pointer and deleting it twice.
 This can be avoided by returning a smart pointer in the first place.
 `std::shared_ptr<Investment> createInvestment();`
-In fact shared_pt also make sit possible to get rid of other errors with the ability to specify a custom release function (deleter).
+In fact shared_ptr also makes it possible to get rid of other errors with the ability to specify a custom release function (deleter).
 It can also get rid of the cross-DLL problem.
 This is a problem where an object is created using `new` in one DLL but is deleted in a different DLL. shared_ptr gets